canonical/kafka-operator/docs/explanation/e-cryptography.md

 ## Authentication

-There exists 3 layers of authentication in the Charmed Kafka solution:
+In the Charmed Kafka solution, authentication layers can be enabled for

-1. ZooKeeper authentication
+1. ZooKeeper connections
-2. Kafka inter broker authentication
+2. Kafka inter broker communication
-3. Client authentication to Kafka
+3. Kafka Clients

 ### Kafka authentication to ZooKeeper